chef/automate/components/automate-chef-io/content/docs/migrate.md

 ### Unsupported Features and Topologies

 Chef Automate 2 includes significant architectural and technical improvements to the core product platform.
-For the initial releases of this new major version, we do not yet support a handful of capabilities that were present in Chef Automate 1.
-If you rely on any of the capabilities listed below, we recommend you continue to use Chef Automate 1.
+If you rely on any of the capabilities listed below, we recommend you continue to using your existing Chef Automate installation.
-Chef continues support of Chef Automate 1 while we develop upgrade paths for these capabilities on the new platform.
-For more information, please contact your Chef account representative.

 * **Chef Manage:** Chef Automate 2, unlike Automate 1, cannot serve as a SAML auth proxy
 * **FIPS:** Chef Automate 2 cannot currently operate in FIPS mode